ThirdCommand/GEOWars/README.md

   String: collider name
   Reference to GameObject (usually "this")
   Double: hitbox radius
-  Array: names of the GameObjects it can hit
+  Array: names of the GameObjects it can hit (subscriptions)
   Array: names of the types of colliders it can hit

-  With these parameters, a user can create a custom collider that can subscribe to specific game objects and specific colliders.
+  With these parameters, a user can create a custom collider that can subscribe to specific game objects and their specific colliders.
 An example where this is necessary is with things that try to dodge, like the Weaver in my game.
 The Weaver tries to dodge bullets when they are within a certain distance, but explodes when in direct contact.
-The Weaver's "BulletDodge" collider handles dodging the bullets,and the Bullet's "bulletHit" collider handles the direct contact.
+The Weaver's "BulletDodge" collider handles dodging the bullets, and the Bullet's "bulletHit" collider handles the direct contact.

   The "BulletDodge" collider is subscribed to the Bullet's "General" collider, and the "bulletHit" collider is subscribed to the Weaver and every other enemy type's "General" collider.
-I picked the name "General" because it is what a new collider can use to add functionality to every GameObject while only writing the code in one place.
+I picked the name "General" because it is what a new collider type can use to add functionality to every GameObject while only writing the code in one place.

+  When a collision between the game object and an object that it is subscribed to occurs, onCollision will be called on the game object.
+Two parameters are passed into onCollision: The collider it contacted, and the type of collider that was triggered.
+The function exists in the parent class GameObject and is waiting to be overwriten.

 Bullet Collision Code:
 ```javascript